modir/mvc-tutorial/docs/index.md

 We won't need that for this tutorial bit it's important because we would need it later if we want to get data from a database, like with any other MVC System.
-The global.php should be diffrent from system to system so that no sensitive data leaves you development environment.
+The global.php should be different from system to system so that no sensitive data leaves you development environment.
+Hence you would usually not put it into a code repository.

 ## Creating a sample model